ersilia-os/olinda/README.md

 output_names = [n.name for n in onnx_model.graph.output]
 preds = [onnx_rt.run(output_names, {"input": [x]}) for x in X]
 ```

-WIP: A wrapper class for model input/output can be found [here](https://github.com/JHlozek/olinda_model_runner).

 ### How the distillation works?